Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 Smiles and congratulations also for Coulthard:

 "Here I noticed a huge progress compared to last year.
-Already at the tests in Valencia I understood that we would be happy here.
-The car grows.
-And there was a great development, even engine".
+Already at the tests in Valencia I understood that we would be great here.
+The car is improving, also in the engine".

-"Yes, I’d like to be at the weekend as the most successful couple with McLaren.
+"Yes, I’d like to be at the weekend as the most successful couple of McLaren.
 But even more to be the World Champion at the end of the season.
 I have already lost points in Brazil and Canada.
-I’m not leaving any more on the street.
+I’m not leaving any more.
 My career is at stake.
-Here I must win, if I want to continue hoping to conquer the World".
+Here I must win, if I want to continue hoping to conquer the world title".

 However, Ferrari remains at the top of the standings: